Monday, December 15, 2025

 Figure Four.
 The boy's Pelican Lake dart point.

 Growing up in Wyoming, I found quite a few of those barbed corner-notched projectile points.
 They were among the easiest projectile point types to discover, although finding prehistoric projectile points was never easy.
 Back in my youth, artifact hunters called those barbed corner-notched projectile points Glendo, and not Pelican Lake.
-Anthropologist William Mulloy named those projectile points Glendo after the artifacts investigators found during the construction of the Glendo Reservoir in eastern Wyoming in the 1950s.
+Anthropologist William Mulloy named those projectile points Glendo after the artifacts that investigators found during the construction of the Glendo Reservoir in eastern Wyoming in the 1950s.

 Steege and Welsh (1961: 70-71) described Glendo points as follows: “The distinguishing feature of this type is the corner-notching, which varies from quite shallow and broad to form a slightly expanded stem and hooked shoulder, to a fine deep notch which forms an expanded stem with pronounced barbs.”

-It was not until my mid-twenties when I read George Frison's book (1978), Prehistoric Hunters of the High Plains, that I discovered most archaeologists and researchers were not calling those barbed corner-notched projectile points Glendo, but instead called them Pelican Lake.
+It was not until my mid-twenties when I read George Frison's book (1978), Prehistoric Hunters of the High Plains, that I discovered most archaeologists and researchers were not calling those barbed corner-notched projectile points Glendo, but instead were calling them Pelican Lake.
 The term Pelican Lake points has replaced Glendo points in most archaeological literature; yet a few artifact hunters on the northern plains still cling to the name Glendo to describe large, barbed, corner-notched projectile points or knife forms with rounded, convex bases.
 Old habits are hard to break (Figure Five).

 Figure Five.
 What a few collectors